Azhar-54/mama-recipe-nextjs/README.md

 ## Features

-- Recipe List : Browse various recipes.
-- Search Function : Find specific recipes using the search bar.
-- Add Recipe : Users can add new recipes.
-- New Recipes : Discover newly added recipes.
-- User Account : Create and manage user profiles.
+- Explore Recipes: Dive into a vast collection of diverse and delicious recipes.
+-
+-Advanced Search: Easily find specific recipes with our powerful search feature.

+-Add Your Own Recipes: Share your culinary creations by adding new recipes to our collection.

+-Discover New Recipes: Stay updated with the latest and freshest recipes added by our community.

+-User Accounts: Create and personalize your profile, update your recipes, like and save your favorite recipes for easy access later.

 ### Built With